-The Louisiana Collection materials can be found temporarily in the "open stacks" area of the 2nd floor, but a majority of these items are intended for reference-use only and may not be checked out or removed from the reading room.
+The Louisiana Collection materials can be found in the "open stacks" area of room 402, but a majority of these items are intended for reference-use only and may not be checked out or removed from the reading room.
 Louisiana Collection theses and dissertations may be checked out by university students and faculty, and are the only exception to this rule.

 The Special Collections portion of the Louisiana and Special Collections, houses original archive and manuscript collections, rare books, the UNO Faculty Authors Collection, and original copies of all university theses and dissertations.